Thule Air Station: History

-To broaden its range, two additional manned sites were established.
+To broaden its range, two additional staffed sites were established.
 Etah Air Station (G-33, AKA "A-site") 78°18′50″N 072°36′35″W 144.5 mi north-northwest, hosted Detachment 1, 921st AC&W Squadron, equipped with two AN/TPS-1D radars.
 Ice Cap Air Station (G-34, AKA "B-site"), 79°27′52″N 059°09′01″W 252.3 mi north-northeast, hosted detachment 2, and was also equipped with two AN/TPS-1Ds.

 The main station was logistically supported by Thule Air Base, and personnel assigned to the Radar Station would transport to and from the base, weather permitting.
 Duty at the station consisted of an "A" and a "B" shift of twelve hours each day, seven days a week.
 Personnel at the remote sites lived under the snow in metal structures connected by unheated hallways of steel corrugated tubes.
 When they did go outside it was through hatches in the ceilings to access auxiliary structures and the radar antennas.
 The locations of the stations, all north of the Arctic Circle, meant long periods without sunlight all day or with sunlight all day.
 The remote sites were supported by C-47 Skytrains equipped with skis, which would land on the hard-packed snow near the stations, providing logistical support and personnel transportation to and from Thule AB.
 Each remote site had a personnel complement of 20.

 Although the Air Force provided as much in terms of recreation facilities at the remote sites as was possible, the fact was that in the 1950s, the duty there was extremely isolated and hard on the airmen stationed there.
 Det 1 and Det 2 were closed in April 1957 when Air Defense Command took over the stations and inactivated the "A" and "B" sites.

 The radar site closed on 24 December 1965, and was replaced by the 12th Missile Warning Squadron, with radars designed to monitor ICBM launches rather than aircraft coming over from the Soviet Union.
 The main station at Thule was torn down in 1985.
 The remote sites were abandoned and left to the Arctic elements.